somedayitwillend/prod-dockerplates/README.md

 ![Header](./img/hussar-header-image.png)
 # This repo is about my `Dockerplates`

 This Repository **Dockerplates** is my personal docker-compose file collection that I use on my homelab server.
-Here you can find templates, and configurations for a dashboard for all your services, docker containers, a discord bot for creating images based on your current rio in WoW with a few other functions and a self hosted media server.
+Here you can find templates, and configurations for a dashboard for all your services, docker containers and a self hosted media server.

 > :warning: Be aware that products change over time.
 I do my best to keep up with the latest changes and releases in my free time, but please understand that this won’t always be the case.